ONSdigital/ons-schema-definitions/docs/electronic_questionnaire_to_dap.rst

         The address displayed to the respondent (provided by RH)

   ``lists``
-      An array of lists objects built up during the questionnaire completion
+        An array of list objects built up during the questionnaire completion

         **list object**